Use messaging and events

 mp.messaging.outgoing.flow-lifecycle-out.value.serializer=org.apache.kafka.common.serialization.ByteArraySerializer

-Bring your own messaging (advanced)
+5. Bring your own messaging (advanced)

-• One io.serverlessworkflow.impl.events.EventConsumer (inbound)
+• exactly one io.serverlessworkflow.impl.events.EventConsumer (inbound)

-• Zero or more io.serverlessworkflow.impl.events.EventPublisher (outbound)
+• zero or more io.serverlessworkflow.impl.events.EventPublisher (outbound)

-Notes on serialization
+6. Notes on serialization

 • Event data is typically application/json.
 Jackson handles (de)serialization of payloads referenced by your workflow tasks.